Opinion: Anti-Temer Protests Show Brazilians Oblivious to Real Problems and Their Role in It | The Rio Times | Brazil News

 This oversight was intentional.
 Brazil’s leftist Workers’ Party, or PT, the main protest organizer, has long opposed Car Wash.
 It led the coalition that ruled Brazil from 2003-2016.
 Two PT presidents presided over the bulk of Car Wash corruption.

-The first, Luiz Inacio Lula da Silvia is under multiple indictments and the probe led to the impeachment of the second, Dilma Rousseff.
+The first, Luiz Inácio Lula da Silva is under multiple indictments and the probe led to the impeachment of the second, Dilma Rousseff.

 Temer replaced her because he was elected Vice President on Rousseff’s ticket.
 Every vote for her was one for him to take her place if she fell.
 His PMDB party was the PT’s key ally and co-conspirator and No. 2 beneficiary of Car Wash graft.